FIDIC Seminars – Claims

 The Highest UK Court Reviews the Law on Penalties

-Introduction A penalty is now to be regarded as: “a secondary obligation which imposes a detriment on the contract-breaker out of all proportion to any legitimate interest of the innocent party in the enforcement of the primary obligation.”
+A penalty is now to be regarded as: “a secondary obligation which imposes a detriment on the contract-breaker out of all proportion to any legitimate interest of the innocent party in the enforcement of the primary obligation.”
 The UK Supreme Court has reviewed the English law of penalties and re-formulated the test in a landmark judgment on two unrelated appeals heard together: Cavendish Square Holding BV – v – Talal El Makdessi (“Cavendish”); and ParkingEye Ltd – v – Beavis ("Beavis").[1]
 The two appeals did not involve construction matters.
-The judgment will nevertheless be of great interest to construction
+The judgment will nevertheless be of great interest to construction industry

 The Problem with Enforcing Arbitration Awards that have been Annulled

-Introduction The purpose of the 1958 New York Convention is to facilitate, so far as possible, the international recognition and enforcement of foreign arbitral awards.
+The purpose of the 1958 New York Convention is to facilitate, so far as possible, the international recognition and enforcement of foreign arbitral awards.
 Nevertheless, it provides that a court may refuse to do that if such an award has already been set aside or suspended at its “seat”.
 The English courts have interpreted this word "may" as giving themselves a wide discretion.
 But in practice, it is likely to result in a refusal to enforce.
-When an award has been set aside at the seat of the arbitration, the enforcing court will first have to consider the status
+When an award has been set aside at the seat of the arbitration, the enforcing court will first have to consider the status of

 The Dangers of Employer Set Off in your FIDIC Contract: Suspension and Termination